Last Updated on May 11, 2021

 The challenging thing is that the more expensive the item is, the more difficult it can be to determine price vs. cost.
 And knowing the difference between the price of an item, and it’s actual cost, is like knowing the difference between “I can pay for that”, versus “I can afford that.”

 Where cost really matters

-As we mentioned, the more expensive an item is, the more likely there is to be a difference between price and cost.
-Below are two examples of big-ticket items where it is essential to analyze the entire cost and not simply the price.
+As we mentioned, The more expensive an item is, the more likely there is to be a difference between price and cost.
+Below are two examples of big-ticket items where it’s essential to analyze the entire cost and not simply the price.

 Buying a house

 Buying a house is a big financial decision.
 Deciding what makes sense for your family, determining what you like and don’t like, and finding all of that in a single location you desire is difficult enough as it is.
 On top of that, you need to complete a financial analysis that goes well beyond simply considering the home’s price.
 What kind of additional information do you need to know beyond the list price?

 - Homes will require annual maintenance which typically averages out to between 1-3% of the home’s purchase price.

 - If you make a downpayment on your mortgage for less than 20%, you’ll likely need to pay for mortgage insurance on top of your mortgage payment.
 The average mortgage insurance costs between 0.5-1.5% of the loan amount per year.

 - Typically you’ll be responsible for paying closing costs which can range from 2-5% of the home’s value.